SAP-samples/teched2025-AD161/exercises/ex4/README.md

-## Exercise 4.4 - Create grantor service
+## Exercise 4.4 - Prepare hdbgrants

-After completing these steps you will have created a Cloud Foundry user provided service.
-This service is needed to grant access for schema `DP_VT_CUSTOMERS` to the HDI user.
+After completing these steps you will have prepared the hdbgrants mechanism to grant access for schema `DP_VT_CUSTOMERS` to the HDI user.

-1. In file _xtravels/grantor-dp-admin.json_, replace the three dots by the same password you have used above to log on to CF.
+In the next step you will define synonyms to connect the Data Product entities with virtual tables on schema `DP_VT_CUSTOMERS`.
+For deploying these synonyms, the HDI user needs access to this schema.
+In the Cloud Foundry environment there already is a user-provided service `grantor-dp-admin` that holds the credentials needed to grant access for schema `DP_VT_CUSTOMERS` to the HDI user.

-2. Go to the xtravels terminal and create the service by running
+1. Bind the grantor service by running
     ```sh
-    cf cups grantor-dp-admin -p grantor-dp-admin.json
-    ```

-3. Bind the new service by running
-    ```sh
     cds bind grantor-dp-admin --to grantor-dp-admin
     ```

     This adds a corresponding entry to _xtravels/.cdsrc-private.json_.

-4. Create a folder _xtravels/db/src_.
+2. Create a folder _xtravels/db/src_.

-5. In the new folder, create a file _.hdbgrants_ with the following content:
+3. In the new folder, create a file _.hdbgrants_ with the following content:
     ```json
     {
       "grantor-dp-admin": {